absorensen/numbers_go_brrrr/m0_introduction/s0_intro_to_computing.md

 A compiler processes the given code in one or more steps.
 In some steps it might verify that all of your code is correct, it might transform and optimize your code, it might change it into different representations like byte code or machine code.
-Some compilers strictly function before running it in an operation like ```some_compiler -compile my_file.code``` and outputs a runnable executable, specifically for your type of machine.
+Some compilers strictly function before running it in an operation like ```some_compiler -compile my_file.code``` and outputs a runnable executable specifi to your type of machine or operating system.
 This is usually done once before running your code and then only when changes are made.
 This is called ahead-of-time (AOT) compilation.
 Most compilers require additional constraints to transform and improve your code.
 Usually, you can also give your compiler additional commands to tell it how to compile.
 It could be things like "please optimize my code to have a smaller